-Rumor has it that the McDonalds’s McFlurries are made with UHT milk.
+Rumor has it that McDonald’s makes their deserts with UHT milk.
 It’s also rumored that UHT milk is the kind of milk served on planes and trains.
-Neither rumor can be confirmed but if a milk product has a label, you may be surprised as to which type of milk you’re drinking when you inspect that label.
+I can’t confirm either rumor but if a milk product has a label, which type of milk you’re drinking when you inspect the label could surprise you.

 There’s nothing wrong with drinking UHT milk.
-In my opinion, it’s safer to store and drink due to it’s much longer shelf life.
-Our UHT milk is imported from New Zealand, where my friend Lis Sowerbutts is currently living.
+In my opinion, it’s safer to store and drink due to its longer shelf life.
+The stores here import UHT milk from New Zealand, where my friend Lis Sowerbutts is currently living.

-Speaking of New Zealand, a place where I really want to go for vacation, did you know a lot of American movies are filmed there?
-If I’m not mistaken, “Lord of the Rings” was filmed there.
+Speaking of New Zealand, a place where I really want to go for vacation, did you know a lot of American movie production companies film there?
+If I’m not mistaken, they filmed all the “Lord of the Rings” movies there.

 I’ve read a lot of negative stories about UHT milk.
-As usual, the negativity is about how the milk is changed when it’s heated.
+As usual, the negativity is about how the milk changes when it’s heated.
 Some people say it’s no good for cooking or baking.
-Well, when you cook, you’re going to be heating that milk beyond the boiling point anyway.
+Well, when you cook, you’re heating the milk beyond the boiling point anyway.